asreview/asreview-makita/joss/paper.md

 Upon creating a `data` folder with the desired datasets, running the Makita command for the `basic` template generates the study structure.
-In this case, a `n_runs` argument is added to the command, indicating 100 simulations with different seeds is needed for the study.
+In this case, a `n_runs` argument is added to the command, indicating 100 simulations with different seeds are needed for the study.
 Executing the generated jobs file starts the simulation tests, producing output logs and metrics within the created folder structure.
 This allows for easy access to performance metrics and study results.
 Below are filetree results for running the basic template and